jlevy/og-equity-compensation/README.md

   Typically, this number is presented in percent or basis points (hundredths of a percent).
   Some companies don’t volunteer this information unless you specifically ask, but it’s always a fair question, since without it, the offer of shares is almost meaningless.

+- 🚧 This is all sounding more and more like the roadmap we need to the whole Guide.
+  “These are the fundamental concepts in equity compensation that we’ll map out in much greater detail in the rest of the Guide.”
+  This is basically a summary of everything we’ve already learned, except now we’re told why it’s really important to know all of those details and how they fit together into the whole picture actionable picture, which is indeed evaluating equity compensation.
 - You need to understand the type of stock grant or stock option in detail, and what it means for your taxes, to know the likely value.
 - In some cases, high taxes may prevent you from exercising your options, and if you can’t